about

 Juman Kim is Assistant Professor of Political Science and Director of the Program in Law and American Civilization at Towson University.
 He is a political theorist whose research and teaching interests range widely over ancient and modern political thought, continental philosophy, contemporary and comparative political theory, and American constitutional law.
 His current themes and questions revolve around democratic citizenship, identity and membership, and political ethos and pathos.

-His current book project, Living with Frustration: The Quest for a Democratic Citizenship of Perseverance, which builds on his dissertation, examines six related yet distinct aspects of democratic frustration arising from the respective democratic aspirations including mutual respect, popular sovereignty, and progress.
+His current book project, tentatively called Living with Frustration: The Quest for a Democratic Citizenship of Perseverance, examines five related yet distinct aspects of democratic frustration arising from different democratic aspirations including mutual respect, popular sovereignty, and progress.

 Kim holds a Ph.D. from the University of Pennsylvania and both M.A. & B.A. degrees from Yonsei University.
 Previously, he taught political theory and public law at the Korea Air Force Academy, Penn, Rutgers University-Camden, and the University of Oregon.